New meaning is given for Citizenship Applications Residency by USCIS

 USCIS also gave an update on U.S. public workers' child and compelled station members abroad.

 Children living overseas with their U.S. citizen parents who are U.S. government employees or representatives of the U.S. military stationed abroad are not considered residing in the U.S. for citizenship purposes.
 Likewise, leave taken in the U.S. while stationed abroad is not called to be resident in the United States, even though the person stays in the property he or she owes.
-Therefore, United States citizen parents living out of the U.S. with children who are not U.S. citizens should apply on behalf of their children for U.S. citizenship and must finish the process before the 18th birthday of the child.
+Therefore, US citizen parents living out of the U.S. with children who are not U.S. citizens should apply on behalf of their children for U.S. citizenship and must finish the process before the 18th birthday of the child.

 XIPHIAS IMMIGRATION is the best US employment-based permanent resident visa consultants in Dubai, which helps you obtain your visa without any hassles.
 Call us today at +971-43626565 or email us at firstname.lastname@example.org for more information.